countertop materials

 You may even request the added depth of embedded stones, tile, or silicone chips to be visible in the mix.
 It’s like creating a work of art.

-Concrete is quite heavy and durable, and it is reasonably scratch—and heat-resistant.
+Concrete is quite heavy and durable and reasonably scratch—and heat-resistant.
 Unlike some of its contemporaries, however, it is susceptible to acidic liquids and needs to be sealed and maintained often to resist staining.

 glassy